lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 ### Dog case

 A string with everything to lower case.
+Blanks chars are replaced with dashes.
-Accepted characters are underscores, the 26 letters of the alphabet lower case, the digits, and the dash.
+Then, accepted characters are underscores, the 26 letters of the alphabet lower case, the digits, and the dash.
 Characters outside of this range are stripped out.
 Consecutive dashes are replaced with one dash.